mistifyio/lochness/cmd/kappa/README.md

 [![kappa](https://godoc.org/github.com/mistifyio/lochness/cmd/kappa?status.png)](https://godoc.org/github.com/mistifyio/lochness/cmd/kappa)

 kappa is a service to monitor etcd and run ansible on change.
-The prefixes to watch and which ansible role(s) to run for each are specified in a config file
+The prefixes to watch and which ansible role(s) to run for each are specified in a config file.

-### Command Usage
+### Usage

+The following arguments are understood:

     $ kappa -h
     Usage of kappa: